jh3nd3rs0n/jargyle/README.md

 `jargyle-client`: Maven module for the SOCKS client API

-`jargyle-client-test-help`: Maven module for the test help API for testing the SOCKS client API.
-This module is used internally to help with testing the SOCKS client API.

 `jargyle-common`: Maven module for the public API used by all modules

 `jargyle-distribution`: Maven module for creating the binary distribution